sciantix/sciantix-official/README.md

 1. Obtain the code (either by `git clone` or by downloading the `zip`)
 2. Install dependencies
     - Ubuntu: `sudo apt install build-essential`
-3. Compile all by typing `make` in the obtained code directory
+3. Compile all by using `cmake ..` in a new build directory (`mkdir build && cd build && cmake ..`)
     - to utilize more cores, use `make -j`
-    - a directory called `bin` with executable `sciantix.x` should appear
+    - the executable `sciantix.x` should appear in the build directory
 4. (optional) Compile the code documentation by typing `doxygen` in the code directory
     - if `doxygen` is not found, install by `sudo apt install doxygen`
 5. (optional) Run regression tests to verify everything works correctly